Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/installPython.md

 https://www.python.org/ftp/python/2.7.15/python-2.7.15.amd64.msi

 The Python interpreter should be in a location listed in the PATH environment variable.
-* Install PySide and RPyC
+* Install PySide
     * In a command prompt, go to c:\Python27\Scripts
     * pip.exe install PySide
-    * pip.exe install rpyc

 ## OSX

-On macOS Sierra, no extra setup step is required since the system Python (`/usr/bin/python`) is compatible with the Unity Python server.
+On macOS Sierra, the system Python (`/usr/bin/python`) is compatible with the Unity Python server.

-The Unity Project's Python Settings will need to tuned for the Shotgun integration to use a different Python.
+The Unity Project's Python Settings need to be tuned for the Shotgun integration to use a different Python.
 See [Preparing a Unity project for Shotgun](preparingUnityProject.md) for details.